PatientIO/MMHT/README.md

 ### Mandrill Mailchimp Templates with Handlebars.

-Use handlebars to template mailchimp templates, and push them to mandrill.
+Uses handlebars to template mailchimp templates, and push them to mandrill.
 Useful for Localization, or other cases where you want to template a template.

 ## Getting Started